 Many will point to their ‘good works’ as evidence that they love others, but those ‘good works’ are occasional (spontaneous) events, NOT something lived out as a primary aspect of each day.
 In other words, their version of ‘love’ is a kind act here or there as their emotions move them or spending a few hours a week doing charitable service things.
 What it does NOT include is personal sacrifice and personal sharing with others in real, daily life.
 Those who claim to “love” don’t have a life significantly different than those who don’t claim to love.
 That proves that something significant is amiss.

 If you actually want to practice love towards a person, you will generally need to be with them.
 And if they also want to practice love, they will want to be with you, for that is what happens when two or more people commit to practicing love towards others.
-Love brings people together and causes them to share their lives, it does not keep them apart or out of the daily life of the person they claim to ‘love’.
+Love brings people together and causes them to share their lives, it does not keep them regularly out of the daily life of the person they claim to ‘love’.
 Like I said above, practicing love means that I will actually express love as a life-style, not merely when I feel like it or as mere interruptions or irregular occurrences in my overall selfish life.

 In general, blood and legal relationships are bound by obligation, not love.
 Love gives freely without asking anything in return and it is given freely to all, not just 'relatives'.
 In fact, Joshua knew we would tend to only 'love' (really, feel obligated to serve) our natural blood relatives so he spoke strongly against the natural family.